ApoTheOne/Docker/PITCHME.md

 # Docker
 ---
- - Dockerfile
+ - Dockerfile |
-  - How to create a docker file?
+  - How to create a docker file? |
- - How to build a docker image?
+ - How to build a docker image? |
  - How to upload an image to Docker Hub?
 ---
- - Docker Compose
+ - Docker Compose |
- - Environment variables
+ - Environment variables |
- - Port Mapping
+ - Port Mapping |
- - Links
+ - Links |
- - Volumes
+ - Volumes |
 ---
- - Network
+ - Network |
- - Docker Swarm
+ - Docker Swarm |
-  - Services
+  - Services |
-  - Stacks
+  - Stacks |
   - Tasks
 ---
 ### Docker - theory
 ---
-##### Difference between Virtual Machines and Docker
+Virtual Machines |
+Docker
 ---
 ##### - Docker Container and Images
 Container: Isolated area of an OS with resource usage limits applied